 How to Care for a Staghorn Fern

-We want to take this opportunity to tell you all about this new addition so that when you decide to ‘add to basket’ you’ll know just how to keep your new specimen happy and healthy.
+When you decide to ‘add to basket’ you’ll know just how to keep your new Australasia specimen happy and healthy.

 This impressive botanical has two distinct types of fronds; the most prominent being the ‘antler’ frond that inspires his name.
 These fronds are large, green and slightly fuzzy to the touch, you’ll see them growing from the centre of the plant in a distinctly antler-like fashion.
 His second type of fronds are small and flat and they grow at the base of the plant.
 They are known as shield fronds because they cover the root ball and take up nutrients and water for the plant.